yangh1/react_app/README.md

 npm install
 ```

-run this command to create an optimized build of your app in the build folder
+before you run the server, you need to run this command to create an optimized build of your app in the build folder.

 ```
 npm run build
 ```